Hong Kong's Lam appeals for calm but offers no concessions after election drubbing

 China, which has blamed foreign forces for fomenting unrest, has not directly commented on the results, and news outlets in its tightly controlled media largely avoided detailed reporting of how Hong Kongers voted.

-On Tuesday, top diplomat Yang Jiechi condemned the passing of U.S legislation supporting protesters, saying China had “expressed our severe position to the American side,” according to state news agency Xinhua.
+On Tuesday, top diplomat Yang Jiechi condemned the passing of U.S. legislation supporting protesters, saying China had “expressed our severe position to the American side,” according to state news agency Xinhua.

+U.S. President Donald Trump said on Tuesday the United States was in the “final throes” of trying reach a trade deal with China, but at the same time Washington stood with protesters in Hong Kong where it wanted to see democracy.

-A day earlier, the foreign ministry summoned U.S. Ambassador Terry Branstad to protest the Hong Kong Human Rights and Democracy Act, which it said amounted to interference in an internal Chinese matter.
+On Monday, Beijing’s Foreign Ministry summoned U.S. Ambassador Terry Branstad to protest the U.S. legislation - the Hong Kong Human Rights and Democracy Act - which it said amounted to interference in an internal Chinese matter.

 Lam acknowledged that voters in the city wanted to express their views on many issues, including “deficiencies in governance”.
 She thanked people for voting peacefully and hoped the calm weekend was a signal that residents want an end to unrest that has convulsed the city for six months.

 “Everybody wants to go back to their normal life and this requires the concerted efforts of every one of us,” Lam said during her weekly address at the government’s headquarters.